John Ford's D-Day footage: Screenings

 According to the 1964 interview with Ford, very little of the footage he produced was ever released to the public, in part because images of dead Allied soldiers were considered bad for both military and civilian morale.
 Yet as of 1964—according to Ford—multiple reels of a John Ford-directed color film of the landings at Omaha Beach were still in storage in Anacostia, Washington, District of Columbia.
+There are currently hundreds of moving picture items from the Normandy invasion listed in the National Archives catalog.

-However, contra his retelling in 1964, film-history researchers believe that Ford probably personally didn't land on a beach until D plus 2 or 3, and per Five Came Back: A Story of Hollywood and the Second World War by Mark Harris, "The cameras jammed, were damaged or captured little of interest."
+Also, contra Ford's retelling in 1964, film-history researchers believe that Ford probably personally didn't land on a beach until D plus 2 or 3.
 Yet a contemporaneous OSS report stated, "Knowing full well he would be subjected to unusual exposure to enemy fire with- out means to take cover, he personally took charge of the entire operation and was the first of his unit to land...After landing he visited all of his men at their various assignments, and served as a great inspiration by his total disregard of danger in order to get the job done."

 Ford himself said of his camera operators, who carried no weapons, "Facing the enemy defenseless takes a special kind of bravery."